Good Schools, Books, a Love of Mechanics, and You

 Just as the Polytechnic Institute was crucial in my learning how to do engineering; just as Union College and Vladimir Rojansky were crucial in my choosing physics; so Columbia University and my thesis advisor, I.I.
 Rabi, were crucial in my learning how to do experimental physics.
 I undertook for my doctoral research the problem of using the atomic beam resonance method to measure the quadrupole moment of the sodium nucleus.
 This measurement had to be made using an excited atomic state, and Rabi had found a way to do this.

 As is well known, Rabi was not a "hands-on" experimenter.
 He never used tools or manipulated the apparatus.
-I learned experimental techniques from older gratuate students and by occasionally going to ask for help or advice from Rabi's colleague, Polykarp Kusch.
+I learned experimental techniques from older graduate students and by occasionally going to ask for help or advice from Rabi's colleague, Polykarp Kusch.
 I hated to go to Kusch, because it was always an unpleasant experience.
 He had a loud voice which he deliberately made louder so that the entire floor of students could hear about the stupid question asked by a graduate student.

 Thus as in the course work, I was on my own in learning the experimenter's trade.
 I learned quickly, as I tell my graduate students now, there are no answers in the back of the book when the equipment doesn't work or the measurements look strange.